 - Mixing wide and skinny horizontal stripes work really well on the walls of rec rooms and children's rooms.
 They create a very playful look.

 - Floors are terrific places to include stripes.
 Striped area rugs add a great graphic element.
-If you don't want an large area covered, try a runner, a doormat, or layer a small area rug over another existing rug.
+If you don't want a large area covered, try a runner, a doormat, or layer a small area rug over another existing rug.

 - If you're nervous about decorating with stripes, start small.
-Including a striped vase, lampshade, or other decorative element can be a super way to introduce the pattern into a room.
+Including a striped vase, lampshade, or another decorative element can be a super way to introduce the pattern into a room.

 If you want stripes walls there are two ways to get them.
 You can either use wallpaper like the one in the photo from Graham and Brown, or you can paint.
 Painting stripes takes a little elbow grease, but it's not difficult.
 To learn how, check out this article on "how to paint stripes on a wall".
 All it costs is the price of the paint and a few rolls of painter's tape, and if you eventually get tired of it it's easy to paint over.
 If an entire room seems like too much, try painting a feature wall.